pygfx/rendercanvas/docs/backends.rst

 shown in the examples :doc:`noise.py <gallery/noise>` and :doc:`snake.py<gallery/snake>`.
 Support for wgpu is underway.

-An HTMLCanvasElement to be assumed to be present in the DOM.
+An HTMLCanvasElement is assumed to be present in the DOM.
 By default it connects to the canvas with id "rendercanvas", but a different id or element can also be provided using ``RenderCanvas(canvas_element)``.